veracity/Veracity-Identity-and-Services-Api/README.md

 In this part we will go through the steps you need in order to connect your asp.net or aspnetcore application to Veracity Identity.
 The Veracity Identity libraries contain helper methods and tools to build applications that authenticate with Veracity and the necessary infrastructure to obtain an access token and protect these.

+### Multifactor authentication

+Veracity now supports service spesific MFA.
+Meaning that you as a service provider may require MFA for user to access your service.
+To enable this set the requireMfa config property to 'true'.

 ### Logout

 Currently we do not provide any prebuilt code to handle logout.
+The reason for Veracity to provide a custom signout handler is to ensure that the user is loged out of all servcies.
+However there in not a 100% guarantee that the process will succseed so we need to show a information page in case the suer is using a public/shared device to access Veracity.

 logout process:
 1. redirect the user to /logout